-Retiree Medical Program "Medical Subsidy" For Disabled Employees
+396 Retiree Medical Program "Medical Premium Subsidy" For Disabled Employees

-A Category 3 disabled retiree shall be entitled to a Medical Subsidy equal to the greater of \$186 per month or the monthly plan premium of the highest cost individual Northern California Region Kaiser Permanente Senior Advantage Plan or its successor ("KPSAP") as of January 1, 2017.
+- A Category 3 disabled retiree shall be entitled to a Medical Subsidy equal to the greater of \$186 per month or the monthly plan premium of the highest cost individual Northern California Region Kaiser Permanente Senior Advantage Plan or its successor ("KPSAP") as of January 1, 2017.
 After 2017, the Medical Subsidy shall increase by three percent (3%) each year.
 Unless the Category 3 disabled retiree also meets the requirements in Category 1, a Category 3 disabled retiree's spouse, eligible domestic partner and non-disabled children shall not receive a Medical Subsidy.
 Disabled dependent children shall be covered under the active employee plan in effect at the time services are received.
-If the Category 3 disabled retiree also meets the requirements in Category 1, see Category 1, above for 100% Medical Subsidy for spouse/domestic partner, and for coverage for non-disabled children.

-- The Retiree Medical Program "Medical Subsidy" Rules of Application above, for Category 1 Retirees shall also apply for Category 3, Disabled Retirees. - 372 Employer Allocation to Retiree Medical Health Reimbursement Account ("HRA") For Disabled Employees - A Category 3 disabled retiree will receive an Employer allocation to an unfunded Retiree Medical HRA at the time of retirement (separation from service) in the amount equal to the greater of \$15,000 or \$1,000 per year of service based on a one-thousand (1,000) hour compensated year or as otherwise defined prior to January 1, 2017, if more favorable.
-On or after January 1, 2017, a year of service is equal to two thousand (2,000) compensated hours, and prorated for each year in which the employee has at least 1,000 hours but fewer than 2,000 hours. - The Retiree Medical HRA Rules of Application above for Category 1 and 2 retirees shall also apply to Category 3, Disabled Retirees. - 375 C. Retiree Medical Program for Current Retirees On and After January 1, 2017 - A "Current Retiree" means an employee who retires on or after the effective date of this Agreement, and before January 1, 2017.
-An employee "retires" before January 1, 2017 if he or she has a termination of employment defined as: - 1) After attaining at least age 55 with 15 or more years of Service, or - 2) If hired on or after October 13, 2000, after attaining eligibility for income benefits under Title II of the Social Security Act with 10 or more years of Service, or - 3) If hired on or before February 1, 1986, after attaining at least age 55 with 15 or more years of service, or after the employee's age plus years of service are at least 75. - 377 Categories of Current Retirees as of January 1, 2017 - 378 Category 4.
-Effective January 1, 2017, a Current Retiree who attained age 75 before January 1, 2017, shall receive the retiree medical benefits in effect as of December 31, 2016 for that retiree, and any eligible dependents.
-The surviving spouse or domestic partner of a deceased Category 4 Current Retiree shall also continue to receive the retiree medical benefits in effect as of December 31, 2016.
+If the Category 3 disabled retiree also meets the requirements in Category 1, see Category 1, above for 100% Medical Subsidy for spouse/domestic partner, and for coverage for non-disabled children. - The Retiree Medical Program "Medical Premium Subsidy" Rules of Application above, for Category 1 Retirees shall also apply for Category 3, Disabled Retirees. - 399 Employer Allocation to Retiree Medical Health Reimbursement Account ("HRA") For Disabled Employees - A Category 3 disabled retiree will receive an Employer allocation to an unfunded Retiree Medical HRA at the time of retirement (separation from service) in the amount equal to the greater of \$15,000 or \$2,000 per year of service.
+On or after January 1, 2017, a year of service is equal to two thousand (2,000) compensated hours, and prorated for each year in which the employee has at least 1,000 hours but fewer than 2,000 hours. - A Category 3 employee who retires on or after January 1, 2022 will receive an allocation to the HRA equal to \$10,000 when the retiree reaches age eighty-five (85). - The Retiree Medical HRA Rules of Application above for Category 1 and 2 retirees shall also apply to Category 3, Disabled Retirees.